linnstrand/my-react-notes/Hooks.md

 Accepts a context object (the value returned from React.createContext) and returns the current context value for that context.
 The current context value is determined by the value prop of the nearest <MyContext.Provider> above the calling component in the tree.
 When the nearest <MyContext.Provider> above the component updates, this Hook will trigger a rerender with the latest context value passed to that MyContext provider.
 Even if an ancestor uses React.memo, a rerender will still happen starting at the component itself using useContext.

-A component calling useContext will always re-render when the context value changes.
-If re-rendering the component is expensive, you can optimize it by using memoization.
+A component using a Context will always re-render when the context value changes.

-Optimization

-1. (Preferred): Split contexts that don't change together.
-2. Split your component in two, put memo in between.
-The outer still re-renders but the expensive inner one wont.
-3. One component with useMemo inside.
-Keeping it in a single component by wrapping return value in useMemo and specifying its dependencies.
-Our component would still re-execute, but React wouldn't re-render the child tree if all useMemo inputs are the same.

 ### useImperativeHandle